hanatonikkou/xous-book/src/ch01-04-coding-style.md

 not include methods that receive, for example, arbitrary messages over network).

-A simple `.unwrap()` is probably sufficient to check the results of most infalliable operations, because the panic handler will print a panic on that line
+A simple `.unwrap()` is probably sufficient to check the results of most infalliable operations, because the panic handler will print a panic on that line.

 `unwrap()` may even be preferable to a `.expect("helpful error message")` in most cases, because "helpful error message" takes memory to store, increases the